- Date:

 1. Identify plant and equipment

-The principal and/or their delegate must identify all plant and equipment within the workplace in consultation with the Health and Safety Representative (HSR) and employees and record this information in the Plant and equipment register or equivalent.
+The principal and/or their delegate must identify all plant and equipment within the workplace in consultation with the Health and Safety Representative (HSR) and employees and record this information in the Plant and equipment register (XLSX)(opens in a new window) or equivalent.

 Examples of plant and equipment include: